Murder of Paul Broussard: The attack

-Paul Broussard was walking across a parking lot just after 2:00 a.m., on July 4, 1991, in heavily gay Montrose neighborhood of Houston, Texas, accompanied by his friends Cary Anderson and Richard Delaunay, when the trio encountered ten young men from The Woodlands: Jaime Aguirre, Javier Aguirre, Derrick Attard, Jon Buice, Chance Paul Dillon, Rafael Grable Gonzalez, Gayland Randle, Leandro Ramirez, Brian Spake, and Jeffrey Valentine.
+Paul Broussard was walking across a parking lot just after 2:00 a.m., on July 4, 1991, in the heavily gay Montrose neighborhood of Houston, Texas, accompanied by his friends Cary Anderson and Richard Delaunay, when the trio encountered ten juveniles from The Woodlands: Jaime Aguirre, Javier Aguirre, Derrick Attard, Jon Buice, Chance Paul Dillon, Rafael Grable Gonzalez, Gayland Randle, Leandro Ramirez, Brian Spake, and Jeffrey Valentine.
 All but Dillon attended McCullough High School in The Woodlands.

-Broussard and friends were just blocks away from home when the boys asked them for directions.
-The boys then reportedly exited their vehicles and attacked the men with fists, steel-toed boots, bear claws and a small pocket knife wielded by Buice.
-While Anderson and Delaunay escaped down a busy street, Broussard was surrounded by the ten attackers.
+Broussard and friends were just blocks away from home when the juveniles asked them for directions.
+The juveniles then reportedly exited their vehicles and attacked the men with fists, steel-toed boots, bear claws and a small pocket knife wielded by Buice.
+While Anderson and Delaunay escaped down a busy street (likely Montrose Blvd, the shortest distance to a busy street from Pacific and Grant), Broussard was surrounded by the attackers.
 Broussard suffered abrasions, puncture wounds, a broken rib, bruised testicles, and two stab wounds.
 As he lay on the ground, almost unconscious, two of his attackers rifled through his pockets and took a comb as a souvenir.
-The ten young men then drove off up I-45 towards The Woodlands.
+The ten teens then drove off up I-45 towards The Woodlands.

-When EMS staff finally arrived at the scene early on the morning of July 4, they found a wounded, but still conversant Broussard.
-As they prepared to transport him to Ben Taub Medical Center, the city's trauma hospital, Broussard requested to be taken to St. Joseph Medical Center as his hospital of choice.
-For unknown reasons, EMS staff determined that the severity of his wounds warranted low priority transport (no lights or sirens).
-As a consequence, what should have been an eight-minute trip took forty minutes.
-It was another hour before a doctor could be located who was willing to address Broussard's wounds.
+When EMS staff arrived at the scene early on the morning of July 4, they found a wounded, but still conversant Broussard.
+As they prepared to transport him to Ben Taub Medical Center, a well known city trauma hospital, Broussard requested to be taken to St. Joseph Medical Center as his hospital of choice.
+After the brutal beating, hours reportedly ticked by before an ambulance arrived to transport Broussard to the hospital, which was less than three miles away.
+EMS staff initially determined that the severity of his wounds warranted low priority transport.
+Speculation referenced they thought they were avoiding transmission of HIV.
+As a consequence, what should have been an eight-minute trip took another forty minutes, and it was another hour before a doctor could be located who was willing to address Broussard's wounds.
 Broussard later died of internal injuries.
-His mother, Nancy Rodriguez, flew into Houston from Atlanta, Georgia, and met with Houston police as well as with Anderson and Delaunay.
+His mother, Nancy Rodriguez, flew into Houston from Atlanta, and met with Houston police as well as with Anderson and Delaunay.

 Protests

 Houston gay rights advocate Ray Hill went to the Houston police to find out the progress in the case.
 Once he learned that police had no intention of pursuing the murder, he met with television and newspaper outlets while helping to organize the largest gay rights protests in the city's history.
-Queer Nation Houston helped organize the large public protests, some of which took place in front of the mayor's house, with Rodriguez participating.
+Queer Nation Houston helped organize the large public protests, some of which took place in front of Mayor Kathy Whitmire's house, with Rodriguez participating.
 The resulting media attention led to one of the assailants' girlfriends calling the police.